 What are the IANA functions?

 "IANA", in this context, refers to the functions currently specified in the agreement between NTIA and ICANN "SA1301-12-RP-IANA" as well as any other functions traditionally performed by the IANA functions operator.
-SAC-067 provides one description of the many different meanings of the term "IANA" and may be useful reading in addition to the documents constituting the agreement itself.
+More information about the activities of the IANA functions operator can be found in this presentation from ICANN 51.
+SAC-067 and SAC-068 also provide further information and may be useful reading in addition to the documents constituting the agreement itself.
 More information on IANA can be found in Wikipedia or in the IETF Request for Comments.

 Which aspects of IANA are to be covered in the stewardship transition?